ltfschoen/ethquad/README.md

 * Go to http://localhost:5000
   * Important note: Use port 5000 since only running from server instead of client with proxy.

-# Deployment (Heroku)
+# Deployment (IPFS & Heroku)

-Push changes to Heroku
+Push changes to IPFS & Heroku
 ```
 git push heroku master
 ```

-Note: Heroku will build dependencies, then run the "heroku-postbuild" script in package.json
+Note: Heroku will build dependencies, then run the "heroku-postbuild" script in package.json.
+The "build:release:ipfs" script will deploy the front-end to an IPFS hash.

 Set Heroku Environment Variables to match the contents of the .env file.
 Replace missing values below:
 ```